Tori-coder/Project-2/README.md

 ## DESIGN

-### Colour Choices
+### Background and Colour Choices
-Colours were based on the background quiz image chosen and the palette created using [coolors.co](https://coolors.co)
+The background quiz image was chosen from [shutterstock.com](https://www.shutterstock.com/) and the colour palette created using [coolors.co](https://coolors.co)

 ### Fonts
 The main header is styled in Cupcake, from [befonts.com](https://cupcake-font.html).
-Secondary headers are in TheArtistSans.
+Secondary headers are in TheArtistSans, also from [befonts.com](https://cupcake-font.html).
 The displayed idiom and answer section are in Times New Roman.
 Button text is the default button font.